ReactiveCircus/Firestorm/README.md

 }

 firestorm {
+    // Enable or disable the plugin
+    enabled = true

-    // Whether to skip assembling test APKs if the project source is unchanged based on difference from the previous git commit. incrementalAssembler = true
+    // Whether to only trigger assembling APKs and running tests if the project source has meaningful git changes. smartTrigger = true

-    // Configurations for incremental assembler.
-Only relevant when [incrementalAssembler] is true. incrementalAssemblerConfigs {
+    // Configurations for smart trigger.
+Only relevant when [smartTrigger] is true. smartTriggerConfigs {
-        // Set of include patterns to be considered when performing project source change detection. includes = [
+        // Set of include patterns to be considered when performing project source git changes detection. includes = [
             "src/**/*.kt",
             "src/**/*.java",